Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

   - Very short duration.
 - There’s evidence that different sensory systems use different temporary storage areas.
 - E.g. Someone can remember a visual list of numbers but not as well as a spoken list.
-- Amnesia: a major loss of memory or ability to learn.
+- *Amnesia*: a major loss of memory or ability to learn.
 ![Figure 24.5]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure24-5.png" | absolute_url }})
-- Retrograde amnesia: memory loss for events prior to the trauma.
+- *Retrograde amnesia*: memory loss for events prior to the trauma.
-- Anterograde amnesia: memory loss for events following the trauma.
+- *Anterograde amnesia*: memory loss for events following the trauma.
 - Interestingly, for retrograde amnesia, newer memories are forgetting but older memories aren’t suggesting a link between an old memory and how hard it is to forget it.
 - One way to increase working memory is through chunking the information into meaningful groups.
 - Working memory is is capability of the neocortex found in multiple locations in the brain.
 - Experiments with legions in the prefrontal cortex suggest that the prefrontal cortex is involved in retaining information in working memory.
-- Engram/memory trace: where a memory is stored.
+- *Engram/memory trace*: where a memory is stored.
 - All of the cortex participates in memory storage and memories are distributed across the brain.
-- Cell assembly: the group of simultaneously active neurons in response to an external stimulus.
+- *Cell assembly*: the group of simultaneously active neurons in response to an external stimulus.
 - Hebb, the creator of the idea of a cell assembly, hypothesized that if the activation of a cell assembly persisted long enough, it would be remembered/consolidated by the idea that neurons that fire together wire together.
 - This cell assembly could then be recalled by activating the cell assembly.
 - Hebb’s important ideas